Sara Skyttedal: Career in national politics

+Christian Democrats

 In September 2002, Skyttedal became a member of the Young Christian Democrats.
-Since then, she has been chairperson of the Haninge constituance for the party, and ombudsman for district group in Stockholm's municipality.
-She has been district director for the Christian Democrats for Stockholm and vice chairperson for the party in Haninge.
+Since then, she was chairperson of the Haninge constituance for the party, and district group ombudsman in the municipality of Stockholm.
+She was also district director for the Christian Democrats for Stockholm and vice chairperson for the party in Haninge.

-Skyttedal has a background in municipality politics for Haninge, until 2010 she was first vice chairperson in the adult education and high school board and as well as juryman in Södertörn's court.
+Skyttedal has a background in municipality politics for Haninge; until 2010 she was first vice chairperson on the adult education and high school board, as well as juryman in Södertörn's court.

 At the 2010 general elections in Sweden, she was a replacement at the Haninge City council, a job she was released from in early 2011 when she moved from the municipality.
 At the 2009 and 2014 elections for the European parliament, Skyttedal was a candidate for her party.
 At the 2010 general elections she became candidate for the municipality elections in Stockholm.
 She has also resided in Växjö and was part of the 2014 general election for the Kronoberg constituency.

-Skyttedal has been the chairperson of Young Christian Democrats since 11 May 2013 and a member of the Christian Democrats party executive board.
+Skyttedal was the chairperson of Young Christian Democrats since 11 May 2013 and a member of the Christian Democrats party executive board.
 She was previously first vice chairperson for the Young Christian Democrats.
 From May 2011 to May 2015, she was the vice chairperson for the Youth of the European People's Party (YEPP).

 In October 2015, Skyttedal became the pivotal factor in the Christian Democrats' decision to pull out of the controversial December Agreement.

 In July 2016, Skyttedal announced that she would resign as chairperson for the Young Christian Democrats at the next meeting, to be held in late 2016.
 On 8 September 2016, she announced that she had gained the office of municipal commissioner in Linköping.
-In the campaign for the September 2018 election for Linköping city hall, she made her party stand out as the most eager to lower municipal tax, and gained 7.5% of the votes, which compared to 4.8% in the 2014 election was the largest increase of any party.
+In the campaign for the September 2018 election for Linköping city hall, she made her party stand out as the most eager to lower municipal tax, and gained 7.5% of the votes, which – compared to 4.8% in the 2014 election – was the largest increase of any party.

+In December 2022, Skyttedal wrote a debate article in which she advocates decriminalization of drug use and legalization of cannabis.
+She later said that she herself had used cannabis on "a handful of occasions" in countries where it was legal.
+These statements were controversial within the Christian Democrats and led to criticism from party leader Ebba Busch.

+Skyttedal was excluded from the Christian Democrats on 19 January 2024 after having offered to be a candidate for the Sweden Democrats party in the 2024 European Parliament election.
+She was replaced by Alice Teodorescu Måwe.
+Skyttedal ultimately left the Christian Democrats on 15 February.

+Founding of Folklistan (The People's List)

+On 8 April 2024, Skyttedal and former Social Democratic politician and healthcare entrepreneur Jan Emanuel, founded Folklistan (The People's List), with the intention of running candidates for the upcoming 2024 European Parliament elections.